Rytary: 7 things you should know

-- Not recommended in children or adolescents under the age of 18 years.
+- Not recommended for children or adolescents under the age of 18 years.

 - For patients converting from immediate-release carbidopa/levodopa to Rytary, consult the product information for Rytary to find the recommended starting dose of Rytary based on the previous dosage of carbidopa/levodopa.
 For example, people previously taking 750mg to 949mg of levodopa in carbidopa/levodopa should start with 3 capsules of Rytary 36.25/145 three times a day.

 - Should not be given within two weeks of nonselective monoamine oxidase (MAO) inhibitors such as isocarboxazid, phenelzine, and tranylcypromine.
 Rytary may be administered with the manufacturer's recommended dose of a selective MAO type B inhibitor such as selegiline.

 - Contraindicated in people with a known hypersensitivity to any component of Rytary, and in patients with narrow-angle glaucoma, unless the intraocular pressure is well controlled and the person is monitored carefully.
 Regular blood tests and monitoring of liver, renal, and cardiovascular function are recommended in people taking Rytary for long periods.

 - There is an increased risk of depression in people taking Rytary.
 Monitor people taking Rytary for the development of depression with concomitant suicidal tendencies.